githubIEP/worldriskpollr/cran-comments.md

 ## Submission 8

 -   Added new functionality that allows user to select disaggregation.
-Requested by a number of         users.
+This was a user request.

+-   Adding this significantly improves processing time, from 12 sec (in the worst case) to consistently less than 1 sec.
+As a result, I no longer get the notes from rhub::check_for_cran() of "greater than 5 sec".

--   Improved the documentation of wrp_get with a @details section
+-   Improved the documentation of wrp_get with a @details section.

 -   I have added testthat tests to check this new functionality and these all pass on R CMD check.

--   Also, implemented cleaner error handling to avoid stopifnot error breaks
+-   Also, implemented cleaner error handling to avoid stopifnot error breaks.

 -   On rhub::check_for_cran() this also solves the greater than 5 sec errors on all checks.